Self-Guided, On-Campus Tour

 As of June 15, hours of operation will be Monday through Friday 10 a.m. - 7 p.m EST, Saturday 11 a.m. - 5 p.m.
 EST, Sunday 1-7 p.m.
 EST.

-Continue your tour by heading back to the intersection of Brandeis Avenue and 4th Street to Kurz Hall, one of our many housing options
+Continue your tour by crossing 4th Street to Community Park, one of our many housing options

 With 11 residence halls on campus, there is an option for everyone to find their place to live.
 Each building is monitored at a front desk 24/7 and offers guidance in the form of resident assistant leaders and hall directors.
 Students are provided with internet and cable within the building and are able to use community kitchens and laundry services.